MadhaviDeshmukh/TwitterHashtagGraph/README.md

 - 4 unit tests were written to test some of the conditions and edge cases.
 The unit tests can be run from the `run_test.sh` script.
 - These test cases were also added to the insight_testsuite.
 They can be run simply by calling `insight_testsuite/run_tests.sh`
 =======
-# TwitterHashtagGraph
-Calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.